CORAL REEFS, CLIMATE CHANGE, & THE IMPORTANCE OF OCEAN CONSERVATION

-As climate change progresses and temperatures continue to rise across the globe, coral reefs have become a staple in the cycle of climate news.
-Reefs are vitally important to ocean wildlife, but global warming, ocean acidification, and human intervention are causing them to diminish and die off.
-Let's talk about coral reefs, why they're important, and how climate change is threatening their health and existence.
+As climate change progresses and temperatures continue to rise across the globe, coral reefs have become a staple in the cycle of climate news for all the wrong reasons.
+These picturesque ecosystems are vitally important to ocean wildlife, but global warming, ocean acidification, and human intervention are accelerating devastating bleaching events and causing them to diminish and, in some cases, even die off completely.

 What Are Coral Reefs?